-- 14. The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the work of the senior managers within the Council who have responsibility for the development and maintenance of the governance environment, the annual report of the Chief Internal Auditor and Corporate Fraud Manager, and also by comments made by the external auditors and other review agencies and inspectorates. - 15.
-Maintaining the effectiveness of the corporate governance framework involves the key Member and Officer roles outlined below, namely: - The Executive - Chief Financial Officer - Monitoring Officer - Overview and Scrutiny Committee - Standards Committee - Audit Committee - 16.
+14. The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
+The review of effectiveness is informed by the work of the senior managers within the

+Council who have responsibility for the development and maintenance of the governance environment, the annual report of the Chief Internal Auditor and Corporate Fraud Manager, and also by comments made by the external auditors and other review agencies and inspectorates.

+- 15. Maintaining the effectiveness of the corporate governance framework involves the key member and officer roles outlined below, namely: - The Executive - Chief Financial Officer - Monitoring Officer - Overview and Scrutiny Committee - Standards Committee - Audit Committee - 16.
 The Council's Constitution sets out the governance roles and responsibilities of these functions.
-In addition: - The Corporate Director Resources co-ordinates and oversees the Council's corporate assurance arrangements by: - Preparing and maintaining the Council's Code of Corporate Governance as a formal framework for the Council's governance arrangements; - Reviewing the systems, processes and documentation to determine whether they meet the requirements of this Code, reporting any breaches and recommending improvements; - Preparing an AGS to demonstrate how far the Council complies with the principles of good governance and recommending improvements. - Internal Audit provides independent assurance on the effectiveness of the corporate governance framework; - External Audit provides an independent opinion on whether the AGS is materially accurate. - 17.
-The review was also informed by a statement provided by each Corporate Director commenting on the effectiveness of the Council's governance arrangements

-- generally and how they impacted on their service areas.
+In addition: - The Corporate Director of Resources co-ordinates and oversees the Council's corporate assurance arrangements by: - Preparing and maintaining the Council's Code of Corporate Governance as a formal framework for the Council's governance arrangements; - Reviewing the systems, processes and documentation to determine whether they meet the requirements of this Code, reporting any breaches and recommending improvements; - Preparing an AGS to demonstrate how far the Council complies with the principles of good governance and recommending improvements. - Internal Audit provides independent assurance on the effectiveness of the corporate governance framework; - External Audit provides an independent opinion on whether the AGS is materially accurate. - 17.
+The review was also informed by a statement provided by each Corporate Director commenting on the effectiveness of the Council's governance arrangements generally and how they impacted on their service areas.
 These included consideration of the effectiveness of internal controls. - 18.
-The Chief Internal Auditor and Corporate Fraud Manager provides an independent opinion on the adequacy and effectiveness of the system of internal control, risk management and governance arrangements which was incorporated in the Annual Internal Audit Report to the Audit Committee in June 2017.
+The Chief Internal Auditor and Corporate Fraud Manager provides an independent opinion on the adequacy and effectiveness of the system of internal control, risk management and governance arrangements which will be incorporated in the Annual Internal Audit Report to the Audit Committee in June 2018.
 This opinion is based on audit reviews undertaken during the year which found all systems reviewed to give substantial or moderate assurance, except in 22 cases where limited assurance was reported.
 In the main, these issues related to specific areas and did not reflect weaknesses in the underlying governance arrangements.
 However, the procedure for approving payments to agency workers across the Council is disclosed as an area requiring improvement.
-Whilst it is understood that the necessary changes were implemented in the last quarter of 2016/17, it is essential that these are closely monitored across the coming year to ensure they are effective. - 19.
-Aligned to the seven principles of good governance, a detailed account of how the Council's governance arrangements have operated during 2016/17 is included in appendix A. An update on improvements identified in the 2015/16 is included in appendix B.
+The necessary changes have been implemented however, it is essential that these are closely monitored across the coming year to ensure they are effective. - 19.
+Aligned to the seven principles of good governance, a detailed account of how the Council's governance arrangements have operated during 2017/18 is included in appendix A. An update on improvements identified in the 2016/17 Annual Governance Statement is included in appendix B.